-The project aims to uplift digital capability within First Nation businesses, organisations and communities to leverage employment and economic development opportunities through use of drones, to deliver cultural and environmental monitoring and assessment services within the renewable energy supply chain, as well as improve individual employment opportunities for application in agriculture, land management and conservation, and other industries that require drone technology.
+The project aims to uplift digital capability within Aboriginal and Torres Strait Islander businesses, organisations and communities to leverage employment and economic development opportunities through use of drones, to deliver cultural and environmental monitoring and assessment services within the renewable energy supply chain, as well as improve individual employment opportunities for application in agriculture, land management and conservation, and other industries that require drone technology.

-Southern Queensland Landscapes is proud to announce our recent partnership with The Department of State Development and Infrastructure, Darling Downs South West Regional Office to deliver a drone program named Wandhala (Eagle) Drone Project.
+Southern Queensland Landscapes is proud to announce our recent partnership with the Department of State Development, Infrastructure and Planning to deliver a drone program named Wandhala (Eagle) Drone Project.

 Beginning in

-mid February 2025 eligible parties have an opportunity to attain a Remote Operators Certificate (ReOC) and CASA Remote Pilot License (RePL) certification by participating and completing a
+mid February 2025 eligible parties have an opportunity to attain a Remote Operators Certificate (ReOC) and CASA Remote Pilot Licence (RePL) certification by participating and completing a

 These certifications enhance the ability for Indigenous organisations and individuals to provide cultural and environmental monitoring and assessment services within the agricultural and renewable energy supply chain.